 Quinoa is a higher-protein alternative to rice and it’s always whole grain.
 So if you’re choosing quinoa over white rice you’ll be getting a lot more phytonutrients, protein, fiber and antioxidants, according to Lakatos.
 It’s also a good source of iron, folate and magnesium.
 For those who need to avoid gluten, like rice, quinoa is a great choice.

 Similar to riced cauliflower in nutrients—½ cup only has 15 calories—riced broccoli packs in 2 grams of fiber.
 And like cauliflower, broccoli is a cruciferous vegetable, which means it’s a superstar when it comes to its antioxidant power and it may even help fight cancer.
 Cauliflower is easier to find pre-riced but don’t like that deter you.
 Use the food processor or a box grater to get your broccoli the right size and shape.

-Chopped cabbage is another low-calorie alternative to rice and it compliments many different cuisines like Asian or Mexican.
+Chopped cabbage is another low-calorie alternative to rice and it compliments many different cuisines.
 It’s a great source of vitamin C to help boost immunity and vitamin K, which helps with blood clotting and circulation.
 Chop it finely or put it in a food processor and then use a little bit of oil over medium heat to cook until tender.